Momments8888/lifelens-legal/privacy.md

 - Provide the core functionality (save your memories, answer questions about them, generate summaries).
+- Read prescription labels you scan and build medication schedules, dose reminders, and refill running-low alerts you ask for.
-- Deliver push notifications you have opted into (reminders, smart-recall prompts, weekly digest).
+- Deliver notifications you have opted into (reminders, medication doses, smart-recall prompts, weekly digest).
-- Sync health metrics you have explicitly connected.
+- Sync health metrics you have explicitly connected (sleep, steps, heart rate).
-- Attach weather at the time and place of a memory (via Open-Meteo, a free public API with no personal identifiers).
+- Attach weather at the time and place of a memory (via Open-Meteo and similar public weather APIs, with no personal identifiers).
 - Look up business details you save (via Google Places).
 - Process subscription payments (via Stripe).
-- Send transactional emails such as password resets (via Resend).
+- Send transactional emails such as password resets and, if you opt in, weekly digest emails summarizing your recent memories (via Resend).
 - Detect and prevent fraud, abuse, and security incidents.
 - Comply with legal obligations.

 ## 4. AI processing

-To power features such as summarization, natural-language search, and "Where did I park?" style Q&A, LifeLens sends the text of relevant memories (never your raw photos, and never your entire history at once) to one or more Large Language Model providers we contract with (currently OpenAI and Anthropic).
+To power features such as summarization, natural-language search, photo understanding, prescription reading, and "Where did I park?" style Q&A, LifeLens sends relevant content to AI providers we contract with (currently OpenAI).
+Depending on the feature, this content can include:

+- the **text** of relevant memories (never your entire history at once);
+- **photos you choose to capture or upload**, which are analyzed by a vision model to produce a searchable text description (including prescription label photos, which are read to extract medication details);
+- **voice recordings**, which are transmitted for speech-to-text transcription, and text that is converted to audio if you enable the premium voice feature.

 These providers process content on our behalf under agreements that prohibit them from training their models on your data.

 You can turn off AI features from Profile → Settings; the app will continue to work as a plain memory archive.